Fast in-place accumulation: Fast in-place modular remainder

 \subsection{In-place remainders via Toeplitz techniques}

-We now derive algorithms that use only $\bigO{1}$ extra memory space in the in-place model of~\cref{ssec:inplace}: modifying the inputs is possible if and only if all inputs are restored to their initial state after the completion of the algorithm.
-This allows us to store some intermediate results, over-writing the input, provided that we can afterwards recompute the initial inputs in their entirety.
+We now derive algorithms that use only $\bigO{1}$ extra memory space in the in-place model of~\cref{ssec:inplace}: Modifying the inputs is possible if and only if all inputs are restored to their initial state after the completion of the algorithm.
+This allows us to store some intermediate results, over-writing the inputs, provided that we can afterwards recompute the initial inputs in their entirety.
 Further, this enables recursive calls, as intermediate values are used but restored along the recursive descent.
-The general idea is then to combine~\cref{sec:fconv,sec:toeplitz,ssec:modx}.
+The general idea is then to use variants of \cref{alg:remainder} based on results from~\cref{sec:fconv,sec:toeplitz}.

 {\ensuremath{\text{IPER}}\xspace} {\ensuremath{\text{OPER}}\xspace} {\ensuremath{\text{APER}}\xspace}